Since records began in September 1996.

 Highest maximum temperature: 10.1 on the 20th

-Lowest maximum temperature: -2.1 on the 28th, record lowest February maximum
+Lowest maximum temperature: -2.1 on the 28th, a new record lowest February maximum

 Lowest minimum temperature: -5.0 on the 28th